mjhoffm2/ReactTrainingTutorial/Part-7-%2D-Database-Integration-and-Entity-Framework-Core.md

 ### Service Implementation

 Using the database context is super simple, and this simplicity is the whole reason we went through all the previous effort.
+To provide our channel manager service with the SlackTrainingDb service we made, we simply add it as a parameter to the constructor and let dependency injection handle the rest.

 If we want to get the list of channels from the database, we can use `context.Channel`.
 This will give us a `DbSet<Channel>`, which extends `IEnumerable<Channel>`.
 For performance reasons (and avoid issues with the database getting disposed), we will convert this DbSet to a List asynchronously using `await context.Channel.ToListAsync()` before returning.
+It is important to keep in mind that the data doesn't actually get read from the database until the results are actually read and enumerated, which in this case is done by converting it to a list.

 When we want to add a channel to the database, we do it in two steps.
 First, we add the information about the channel we want to create to the database context.
 This will allow EF Core to start tracking the entity.
 Next, we call `await context.SaveChangesAsync();` to write it to the database.

+Below is an example implementation for the channel manager service using the SlackTrainingDb service we put together.

 _Services\/ChannelManagerService.cs_
 ```cs